 - a.
 Where a tutor or examiner has evidence of dishonest or improper practice such as cheating, copying and/or plagiarism, they will report to the Head of School/Centre Director who will decide if further investigation is warranted.
 If further investigation is warranted, the Head of School/Centre Director will authorise an investigation of the allegation. - b.
 If further investigation is authorised the Head of School/Centre Director will inform the student in writing of the following: - i.
 That an allegation of misconduct has been made; - ii.
 That the Head of School/Centre Director has determined there are grounds for further investigation of the allegation; - iii.
 The timeframe for investigation; - iv.
 That once the investigation is complete the student will be notified in writing of the outcome in order to prepare a response; - v.
 That within 5 working days of the student being notified of the outcome, the student will meet with the Head of School/Centre Director to respond to the allegation following investigation. - c.
 The Head of School/Centre Director may delegate the investigation, but not to the academic staff involved in the teaching or supervision of the module/s in which the misconduct is alleged to have taken place. - d.
-When an investigation is undertaken the assessment grade/s for the student/s involved will be withheld or withdrawn until the matter has been resolved. - e.
-On completion of the investigation, the Head of School/Centre Director will request a meeting with the student to hear the student's response and make a decision. - f.
+An investigation may include the review of data captured via surveillance camera.20 - e.
+When an investigation is undertaken the assessment grade/s for the student/s involved will be withheld or withdrawn until the matter has been resolved. - f.
+On completion of the investigation, the Head of School/Centre Director will request a meeting with the student to hear the student's response and make a decision. - g.
 The student will be advised in writing of the decision by the Head of School/Centre Director.